Gathering of the Juggalos: Cave-In-Rock (2007–2013)

-Legend Valley Ohio, Oklahoma City, Springville and Crystal Forest (2014–present)
+Thornville, Ohio, Oklahoma City, Springville and Crystal Forest (2014–present)

 In February 2014, it was announced that the Gathering would be moving from its home at Cave-in-Rock to a family Campground in Kaiser, Missouri.
 However, several local citizens vigorously protested the Gathering being held in this location and the event had to be moved once more.
 It was reported by Insane Clown Posse themselves that locals had started a petition to keep the Gathering out of their area and flooded the owners of the campground with angry phone calls.
 Finally, a self-professed Juggalo referred to as Steve (who had previously been to the Gathering himself) contacted Psychopathic Records and offered the 120-acre Legend Valley as a place to host the event.
 Legend Valley (located in Thornville, Ohio) was officially chosen as the Gathering's venue for 2014.
 In a statement by Psychopathic Records in the February 28, 2014 edition of the Hatchet Herald, it was said that "Mere hours after the news begin spreading that Kaiser, Missouri would not welcome the Juggalo Family, we began receiving phone calls and emails from interested land owners and promoters who wanted to help ensure that the Gathering of the Juggalos found a home.
 One of the calls we got was from a down-ass ninja named Steve who owns the Legend Valley. [...]
 Steve has actually been to the Gathering of the Juggalos before and is not buying into the media's portrayal of what the Gathering is because he has been there.
 He has expressed to us that he is super down to host the Gathering this year and has always found Juggalos to be cool ass people.
 He also believes in our fight alongside the ACLU to have Juggalos removed from the FBI gang list, which is still on the list as a "loosely organized hybrid gang" because their sorry ass case was thrown out of court in 2014.
 In other words, he has our backs and is the perfect ninja we needed to ensure an awesome, trouble-free Gathering this year."